wp-plugins/worldcurrency/readme.txt

 Tags: currency, exchange rates, currency converter, currency rates, travel, financial, eCommerce Requires at least: 2.8.0
 Tested up to: 3.3.1
-Stable tag: 1.0
+Stable tag: 1.1

 Recognises users by IP address and shows them converted values in their local currency, you can write post/pages in multiple currencies.

 == Description ==
-Show currency values to readers in their local currency, you can use multipe currencies per post. [worldcurrency curr="THB" value="120"] will became (~3.5$ USD) in United States and (~3€ EUR) from Europe)
+Show currency values to readers in their local currency, you can use multipe currencies per post.
+[worldcurrency curr="THB" value="120"] will became (~3.5$ USD) in United States and (~3€ EUR) from Europe)

+Any other informations may be found on the [plugin's homepage](http://www.cometicucinoilweb.it/blog/en/worldcurrency-plugin-for-wordpress/)

 = Why Use It? =
 It is really usefull (expecially for travel and commerce blogs) to show prices in the currency of the reader, so they'll find themself at home ;)